Spacecraft call signs: Russia (including the former Soviet Union)

 Later Soyuz flights to the Salyut space stations and Mir had less noteworthy call signs: Foton, meaning "photon", etc.

 In contrast to the naming conventions applied by the Soviet Union and now Russia, most American space flights, with the exception of those of Project Gemini and early Apollo flights, have had their spacecraft officially named.
 Calls to ground facilities by radiotelephone use the name of the spacecraft (e.g., "The Eagle has landed") as the call sign.

 International Space Station

 The call sign of the International Space Station was Alpha, now Station.

 When different space missions and different control centers work together in joint operations, for example when a Dragon capsule docks to the ISS, NASA connects all communication channels using what is known as the Big Loop.
-When communicating on the Big Loop, one can hear the call signs Dragon, SpaceX, Houston and Station at any given time.
+When communicating on the Big Loop, one can hear the call signs Dragon, Starliner, SpaceX, Houston and Station at any given time.